flybywiresim/docs/docs/start/perf-tips.md

 - Then, navigate to the `Game Mode` tab.
 Make sure it is set to `On`.

-- Set graphics performance to `High Performance` (This may be less effective on a desktop than a laptop).
+- Set graphics performance to `High Performance`, instructions below.
+(This may be less effective on a desktop than a laptop).

 !!! info "Methods - Graphics Performance"